Blakiston, South Australia

 Blakiston is a town in the Australian state of South Australia.
 The town is located approximately 36 km south-east of the state capital of Adelaide, adjacent to the Princes Highway.
 Its postal code is 5250 – though it has no post office.
 Post is delivered to the neighbouring town of Littlehampton which shares the post code.
-The town and surrounding countryside make up around 16 square kilometres.
-At the 2016 census, the locality of Blakiston and some adjoining land in Littlehampton had a population of 381.
+The town and surrounding countryside, a mixture of pastureland and eucalypt forest, make up around 16 square kilometres.
+At the 2021 census, the locality of Blakiston had a population of 377 and a median age of 46.

+There are no signs or markers to indicate that Blakiston is separate from nearby Littlehampton, and they are increasingly indistinguishable as housing developments encroach.

+History

-Blakiston has been occupied by white settlers since 1846.
+Blakiston has been occupied by European settlers since 1846.
 The town was founded by Francis Davison and named for his ancestral home, Blakiston Hall in County Durham.
+Variant spellings of the name were used until 1850.

+Buildings

-Its main (only) landmarks include a roadside pub and stage house (currently a private house), a cheese factory converted to a private residence, St James Church (consecrated in 1846) and neighbouring rectory, a demolished school house and the large residence of Blakiston House as well as a smaller residence.
-Rumour has it that the old school house was in fact demolished by rampaging cattle some time in the mid-20th century.
-All of these structures date from the mid to late 19th century and are constructed from a mix of pink sandstone and red brick.
-On the lower east wall of the Church are some small carvings of sailing ships, possibly dating back to the mid-19th century.
-Blakiston is surrounded by a mixture of pastureland and eucalyptus forest and includes a few other houses dating from the mid twentieth century.
+Buildings include a roadside pub and stage house (currently a private house), a cheese factory converted to a private residence, St James Church (consecrated in 1846) and neighbouring rectory, a demolished school house and the large residence of Blakiston House, as well as a smaller residence.
+Rumour has it that the old school house was demolished by rampaging cattle some time in the mid-20th century.
+In recent years the school house was restored with funding from Mount Barker District Council and a bequest from a local Rotary Club member.
+All these structures date from the mid to late 19th century and are constructed from a mix of pink sandstone and red brick.
+There are a few other houses dating from the mid-20th century.

-Blakiston has no signs or markers indicating that it is a separate town from the close by town of Littlehampton.
-In fact Blakiston is in the process of being absorbed into the suburban area of Littlehampton and as a result is losing much of its individual character.